[REVISED BY BOARD MARCH 13, 2019]

 A. State: Incoming officers and Board Members have first priority, followed by the general membership on a first come-first served basis with 2-day delegates having priority over any 1-day delegates.

 B. National: The President Elect has first priority, followed by incoming Officers, Board Members, and portfolio chairs as called for by the convention agenda.
 If the delegation is not complete, other

 committee chairs may be selected.

-VIII.
+IX.
 ACCESS TO LWV-DC MEETING SPACE, EQUIPMENT, AND MATERIALS

 A. Meeting Space